GLOSSARY OF INSURANCE TERMS

 Condos – homeowners insurance sold to condominium owners occupying the described property.

 Construction and Alteration Liability – covering the liability of an insured to persons who have incurred bodily injury or property damage from alterations involving demolition, new construction or change in size of a structure on the insured’s premises.

-Contingent Liability – the liability of an insured to persons who have incurred bodily injury or property damage from work done by an independent contractor hired by the insured to perform work that was illegal, inherently dangerous, or directly supervised by the insured
+Contingent Liability – the liability of an insured to persons who have incurred bodily injury or property damage from work done an independent contractor hired the insured to perform work that was illegal, inherently dangerous, or directly supervised the insured

 Continuation of Care Requirement – statutory or contractual provision requiring providers to deliver care to an enrollee for some period following the date of a Health Plan Company’s insolvency.

 Continuing Care Retirement Communities – senior housing arrangements that in addition to housing include some provision for skilled nursing care.

 Contract Reserves – reserves set up when, due to the gross premium structure, the future benefits exceed the future net premium.
 Contract reserves are in addition to claim and premium reserves.